pymc-devs/pymc-examples/myst_nbs/causal_inference/difference_in_differences.myst.md

 So we can summarise the intuition of difference in differences by looking at this plot:
 * We assume that the treatment and control groups are evolving over time in a similar manner.
 * We can easily estimate the slope of the control group from pre to post treatment.
-* We can engage in counterfactual thinking and can ask:

-> What would the post-treatment outcome of the treatment group be _if_ they had not been treated?
+* We can engage in counterfactual thinking and can ask: "What would the post-treatment outcome of the treatment group be _if_ they had not been treated?"

-If we can answer that question and estimate this counterfactual quantity, then we can ask:

-> What is the causal impact of the treatment?
+If we can answer that question and estimate this counterfactual quantity, then we can ask: "What is the causal impact of the treatment?"
 And we can answer this question by comparing the observed post treatment outcome of the treatment group against the counterfactual quantity.

 We can think about this visually and state another way...
 By looking at the pre/post difference in the control group, we can attribute any differences in the pre/post differences of the control and treatment groups to the causal effect of the treatment.
+And that is why the method is called difference in differences.

 +++